 Our Spring 2021 Ann Fields Award & Tillie Olsen Prize Winners!

-Creative Writing would like to congratulate winners of the Ann Field Award and of the Tillie Olsen Prize for Spring 2021.
+Creative Writing would like to congratulate the winners of the Ann Field Award and of the Tillie Olsen Prize for Spring 2021.

 The winner of the Ann Fields Award is Quinn Fairchild.
 Congratulations Quinn!
 Judge Keith Donnell had this to say about the work: